WebCrate/WebCrateTEST/index.md

     component: content_block.html
     content: >-
       This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+It can be used to provide a paragraph about yourself or your roblox group that people can read on the homepage to get a sense of who you are.
+There also exists a dedicated about page where you can write more about yourself and group for those who are interested.
     section_id: about
     title: About
     type: contentblock
   - actions:
-      - label: View Blog
+      - label: You Discord Link
-        url: blog/index.html
+        url: ERROR
     component: posts_block.html
     num_posts_displayed: 4
     section_id: recent-posts
-    title: Recent Posts
+    title: Example of posting Below
     type: postsblock
 menus:
   main: